 fighting for a more sustainable industry at the copenhagen fashion summit

-As the fourth Copenhagen Fashion Summit was held in the Danish capital last week, it was the country’s activist princess who made the boldest impression.
+During the fourth Copenhagen Fashion Summit last week, it was the country’s activist princess who made the boldest impression.

 HRH Crown Princess Mary